 - Location Mars Bluff, Florence County

-- Origin of name Gregg for the family that owned the plantation for over 160 years; Red Doe by Joseph Wilds Wallace, Jr. after the name of the horse Andrew Hunter rode during his famous American Revolution escape (2).
+- Origin of name Named by Joseph Wilds Wallace, Jr. after the horse Andrew Hunter rode during his famous American Revolution escape (2).

-- Current status The majority of the property is owned by Francis Marion University with the house owned by the non-profit organization Red Doe Plantation, Inc.
+- Current status The house is owned by the non-profit organization Red Doe Plantation, Inc.